-Given the structure of the California electricity market and the RPS compliance requirements, CCAs have been active in supporting the development of new renewable resource projects through direct long-term contracts.
-As of November 2022, the CCAs together have signed 243 long-term contracts, ranging from 10 year to 25 years in duration, for an aggregate 11,258 MW of new solar, wind, energy storage, geothermal, demand response and biogas projects.
-98 These PPAs involve approximately \$14 billion committed to new-build clean energy resources.
-99
+Given the structure of the California electricity market and the RPS compliance requirements, CCAs in the state have been very active in supporting the development of new renewable resource projects through direct long-term contracts.
+As of November 2022, the CCAs together have signed 243 long-term contracts, ranging from 10 year to 25 years in duration, for a combined 11,258 MW of new solar, wind, energy storage, geothermal, demand response and biogas projects.87 These PPAs involve approximately \$14 billion committed to new-build clean energy resources.88

-The risks and barriers encountered by California CCAs include the potential opt-out of customers seeking to return to the local IOU, credit issues related to the typical portfolio of long-term power contracts, PCIA charge, and customer acquisition/retention at a scale sufficient to provide long-term sustainability for the CCA.
-While customer opt-out risk remains a concern, the CCAs have experienced low opt-out rates of generally less than 10 percent.
-100 Most of the established CCAs have opt-out rates of 1 to 3 percent.
-101 As of April 2022, Central Coast Community Energy had less than 6 percent of the CCA's total customers opt out since its inception in 2017.
-102 Customers can opt-out during the initial 60 days of automatic enrollment without any penalty.
-After the 60-day initial period, customers can be subject to exit charges, although not all CCAs charge these fees.
-Returning customers are generally required to give the IOUs six months' notice of their intent to return and are required to remain with the IOU's service for 12 months before switching back to the CCA.
-The load served by active CCAs in California increased 37 percent from 42,649 GWh in 2019 to 58,618 GWh in 2022.
-103
+The risks and barriers encountered by California CCAs include the potential opt-out of customers seeking to return to obtaining service from the local IOU, credit issues related to the typical portfolio of long-term power contracts, the PCIA charge, and developing the critical mass of customers sufficient to provide long-term sustainability for the CCA.
+Customer opt-out risk remains a concern, however, throughout the state the CCAs have experienced low opt-out rates of generally less than 10 percent.89 Most of the established CCAs have opt-out rates of 1 to 3 percent.90 As of April 2022 Central